Skip to navigation Skip to content

 Update bank details.
 See Changing payment destination.

-Once payment destination has been updated, see Table 2, Step 3.
+Once payment destination has been updated, see Table 3.

 Customer has contacted to advise that payment destination details have not changed + Read more ...

-If a customer contacts about the non-receipt of a payment and advises that their payment destination has not changed and is still correct:
+If a customer contacts after their payment was returned from the financial institution and advises that their payment destination has not changed and is still correct:

 • confirm with the customer that the account is still open, and